rtm/upward/README.md

 As the computing community struggles how to integrate the technologies we've developed for mark-up, styling, and program logic, it has come up with a witches brew of mixed-modes.
-These include mark-up slipped into programs, programs treating mark-up as strings, CSS pre-processors like LESS providing their own logical structures, and mark-up languages with built-in logic (templates).
+These include mark-up slipped into programs, programs treating mark-up as strings, CSS pre-processors like LESS providing their own programming constructs, and mark-up languages with built-in logic (templates).
 We have ended up with styles inside logic, logic inside styles, logic inside mark-up, and mark-up inside logic.

 In ridiculous cases, we have logic and styles inside mark-up inside logic.
 We have build a tangled web of templating languages, libraries like jQuery, and CSS preprocessors.